-Consider a house price prediction problem.
-The area of a house is around 200 square meters whereas the age is usually less than 20.
-The number of bedrooms can be 1, 2, or 3 in most cases.
-All of these features are important in determining the price of a house.
-However, if we use them without any scaling, machine learning models might give more importance to the features with higher values.
-Models tend to perform better and converge faster when the features are on a relatively similar scale.
+For instance, in a house price prediction problem, the area of a house may be around 200 square meters, while the age is usually less than 20, and the number of bedrooms can be 1, 2, or 3.
+All these features play a critical role in determining a house’s price, but machine learning models may give more weight to features with higher values if they are not scaled appropriately.
+Models tend to perform better and converge faster when features are on a relatively similar scale.

-The preprocessing module of Scikit-learn provides functions to scale features down to similar ranges.
-The issue with these functions is that they return a NumPy array instead of a DataFrame, which makes it hard to track the feature names.
-In most cases, we need to include extra lines of code in the script to keep track of the feature names.
+To address this issue, Scikit-learn’s preprocessing module offers functions to scale features to similar ranges.
+However, these functions return a NumPy array instead of a DataFrame, which can make it challenging to keep track of feature names.
+Therefore, in most cases, additional lines of code are required in the script to maintain the feature names.

 Let’s do an example on the famous iris dataset.